Network resilience: Phase transitions in biological networks

-The roles of molecular noises in biological networks can be the ``two sides of a coin'' \cite{skourti2014double}.
-On one side, the induction or amplification of genetic noise is an important evolutionary pro-survival strategy in unicellular and multicellular organisms, which can foster phenotypic heterogeneity in a population \cite{vujovic2019notch}.
-On the other side, stochastic fluctuations may hinder the biological network from properly functioning and limits the ability to biochemically control cellular dynamics \cite{pedraza2005noise, lestas2010fundamental}.
-The good side of noise can only show in the large evolutionary time scale and in large biological populations, while its bad side influences the molecular activities in cells all the time.
-Life in the cell is a complex battle between randomizing and correcting statistical forces, and many control circuits have evolved to eliminate, tolerate or exploit the noise \cite{paulsson2001noise, paulsson2004summing, barkai2007variability, gomez2007operating, lestas2010fundamental}.
-For example, negative feedbacks could suppresses noise \cite{paulsson2004summing} and positive feedbacks could stabilized differentiated states in cells \cite{balazsi2011cellular}.
+The role of molecular noise in biological networks could be described as the ``two sides of a coin'' \cite{skourti2014double}.
+On the one hand, the induction or amplification of genetic noise is a vital evolutionary prosurvival strategy in unicellular and multicellular organisms, as it can foster phenotypic heterogeneity in a population \cite{vujovic2019notch}.
+On the other hand, stochastic fluctuations may prevent the biological network from functioning adequately and may limit the ability to control cellular dynamics biochemically \cite{pedraza2005noise, lestas2010fundamental}.
+The good side of noise can only be demonstrated on a considerable evolutionary time scale and in large biological populations, while its detrimental side constantly influences the molecular activities that occur in cells.
+Life in the cell is a complex battle between randomizing and correcting statistical forces, and many control circuits have evolved to eliminate, tolerate or exploit noise \cite{lestas2010fundamental}.
+For example, negative feedback can suppress noise \cite{paulsson2004summing}, while positive feedback can stabilize differentiated states in cells \cite{balazsi2011cellular}.